TeenLife

 Link

-Summer Programs: Our Complete Guide to Overnight Summer Programs for 2020
+Our Complete Guide to Summer Programs for 2025

 summer-programs-guide

-Summer brings up all kinds of images: the freedom of a lazy afternoon, the joy of a cool swim, or the wonder of a starlit sky.
-But what if you could have all that and develop skills that you’re going to need for college and beyond?
+Summer evokes many images: the freedom of a lazy afternoon, the joy of a cool swim, the wonder of a starlit sky.
+But what if you could enjoy all those experiences while also developing skills that you’ll need for college and beyond?

 Table of Contents

-When you’re in elementary school, summer vacation is all about playing games.
-During high school, summer break is a time to up your game.
-This is your chance for summer program experiences that will you make a stronger college applicant and a better college student.
+Elementary students know summer vacation means it's time to play!
+Once you hit high school, summer break is a great chance to up. your game by participating in summer programs designed to strengthen your college applications and help you become a better college student.
 We asked some experts for their advice on how to find the summer experience that’s right for you.

-KAREN KANE, Director, Scholarships and Communications, National Society of High School Scholars:
+KAREN KANE, former Director, Scholarships and Communications, National Society of High School Scholars:

 BILL HOLINGER, Director, Harvard Secondary School Program:

-TEKEDRA PIERRE, Internship Coordinator, The Village School, Houston:
+TEKEDRA PIERRE, former Internship Coordinator, The Village School, Houston:

-“If a college is making a decision between a student who's done an internship and one who has not, and all of the other things line up, the student who’s done an internship is more likely to get chosen because they took the opportunity to go above and beyond and develop themselves professionally.
+Internships allow teens to explore career options.
+It keeps their minds stimulated and lets them work on the interpersonal skills needed once they graduate.
+When colleges must decide between a student who's done an internship and one who hasn't — and everything else lines up — the student with an internship is more likely to get chosen because they took the opportunity to go above and beyond and develop themselves professionally.

 Back to top

-While most parents agree that finding and funding the right summer programs for their teens can be challenging and far from cheap, parents also agree that the benefits summer programs can provide—namely independence, social skills, leadership development, confidence, and academic rigor—far outweigh their cost.
+While most parents agree that finding and funding the right summer programs for their teens can be challenging and expensive, parents also know the benefits gained from summer programs —independence, social skills, leadership development, confidence, and academic rigor — far outweigh their costs.

 Both academic and extracurricular summer programs can foster independence and social skills.
-Jennifer Hovey, owner of the Huntington Learning Center in Boise, Idaho, says that academic programs can help students avoid the “summer slide” that happens when they don’t practice the skills learned during the school year.
-“Imagine spending 9 months consistently working out at the gym, 5 days a week, then taking 3 months off completely,” Hovey says.
-“That is what your child's brain goes through during the summer months, if it isn’t engaged.
+Jennifer Hovey, owner of the Huntington Learning Center in Boise, ID, said that academic programs can help students avoid the “summer slide” when they don’t practice the skills learned during the school year.
+“Imagine spending nine months consistently working out at the gym, five days a week, then taking a three-month break,” Hovey said.
+“That's what your child's brain experiences during the summer if it's not engaged.
 It isn’t uncommon for students to feel ‘out of shape’ when they come back from the summer.”

-Toushonta Hogan, Vice President of Raising a Mogul, a society and business academy that helps parents coach their young entrepreneurs, says that summer programs are “basically building blocks for the child.”
-Hogan says that summer camps infused confidence into her son Devin, 17, a basketball player, and her daughter, Shaiann, 15, a dancer.
+Toushonta Hogan, co-author of Raising a Mogul, said, "Summer programs are basically building blocks for the child.”
+She said that summer camps infused confidence into her son Devin, 17, a basketball player, and her daughter, Shaiann, 15, a dancer.
 “When she went to cheer camp, she did not know how to do a backflip; she didn't know how to do a cartwheel.
-But in camp she learned how to do the back-flip and more, and it really pumped her confidence level up—as well as my son when he did basketball camp and learned to dribble with his left hand (he’s right handed),” Hogan shares.
-“It built their confidence level because now they feel that they can accomplish anything if they try”.
+Camp taught her how to do the backflip and more, and it really pumped her confidence level up.
+When my son went to basketball camp, he learned to dribble with his left hand (he’s right-handed),” Hogan said.
+“It built their confidence level because now they feel they can accomplish anything if they try."

-Hogan also maintains it’s wise for parents to start saving early—unless of course your child has her own business.
-Hogan’s daughter, Shaiann, owns cosmetics company Shai’s World.
-“That pays for her summer programs,” Hogan shares.
+Hogan recommends that parents start saving early — unless their child happens to have their own business.
+Hogan’s daughter, Shaiann, owns Shai’s World, a cosmetics company that pays for her summer programs.

-Lastly, Johnson encourages families to explore less conventional fundraising options.
+Some summer programs offer scholarships or reduced rates if a guidance counselor advocates for a student or they have last-minute openings to fill.
+Don’t overlook Counselor-in-Training positions at local day camps — these experiences give teens valuable training at little or no cost.
+Johnson also encourages families to explore less conventional fundraising options.
 One of her clients paid for her travel program costs by setting up a GoFundMe campaign and asking friends and family to contribute.
-She then kept everyone who contributed informed by writing blog posts about her experience.
+She created a blog about her experience to update everyone who contributed.

 No matter how you finance your teen’s summer program, you can trust that the experience will challenge your child, teach new skills, and provide life-long memories.